 What is Rehab Like on a Day-to-Day Basis?

-Would you believe that recovery is a group effort?
-In fact, it sounds counterproductive, but it’s actually true.
-Interactions with peers can be instrumental in returning you to a healthy state of action on a daily basis.
+Recovery is generally group focused because the comradery formed while attending rehab or addiction treatment helps those struggling to understand they are not alone in the battle.
+Interactions with peers is instrumental in returning to a healthy state of action on a daily basis.
+To grasp the idea of what rehab is like understanding that group effort is essential.
 For this reason, therapists combine one-on-one talk therapy sessions with group activities that include:

 - Group therapy program